microsoft/pxt/docs/extensions/naming-conventions.md

 ```
 # pxt-laser-ray

-This extenstion contains blocks to create laser ray effects.
+This extension contains blocks to create laser ray effects.

 ...
 ```